2018/2019

 In 2021, we published a research article titled “Acquisition of object-robbing and object/food-bartering behaviors: A culturally maintained token economy in free-ranging long-tailed macaques” in the high-impact factor journal Philosophical Transactions of the Royal Society B. It was published in a Special Issue titled “Existence and Prevalence of Economic Behaviours among Non-Human Primates”.

 Since the summer of 2021, I have been co-supervising, along with Dr. Elsa Addessi (co-PI on the AGRI grant), a MSc student in the Department of Psychology at the University of Lethbridge, Caleb Bunselmeyer, whose research project is financially supported by the AGRI grant.
 Even though the pandemic has limited our field-based research (in Bali, Indonesia, where our monkey subjects live) until the middle of 2022, Caleb was able to return to Bali and resume the gambling-like tasks as part of field experiments in November/December 2022.
-He is scheduled to go back there in August 2022 to collect more data.
-We hope this data collection will be sufficient to draft a manuscript on risky versus safe decision making in the context of randomly presented food reward.
+Between June and August 2024, he is back there (along with a prospective MSc student) to collect more data.
+We are confident this additional data collection will be sufficient to draft a manuscript on risky versus safe decision making in the context of randomly presented food reward.

 Due to a number of methodological limitations (e.g., relatively small samples of individually trained/tested, and laboratory-bred subjects), the external and ecological validities of the currently available token exchange and gambling paradigms in non-human animals could be put into question.
 This is not to say that the results obtained from published studies suffer from a complete lack of validity, or that the results may not be informative about some contexts pertaining to real-world human economic behaviors.
 However, the actual impact of conducting these experiments in these artificial conditions is unknown, and needs to be investigated.